 Results include all 8 batteries from the complete solar battery review

 See the full results in the compete solar battery review article

-Battery efficiency known as round trip efficiency is the charging and discharging efficiency or losses during use.
-Due to the laws of physics the transfer of energy from one source to another results in energy loss.
+Battery efficiency, known as round trip efficiency is the charging and discharging efficiency or losses during use.
+Due to the laws of physics, the transfer of energy from one form to another results in energy loss.
 In this case the transfer is from electrical to chemical energy during battery charging, and chemical back to electrical during discharge.
 Generally losses from lead-acid batteries are much higher at 15-20% while most lithium-ion batteries are significantly lower at 3-8%.

 Another problem with lead-acid or lead-carbon battery systems is the long charge time required compared to lithium systems.
-A lead-acid charge cycle (bulk-absorption) can take 2 to 3 hours which means during bad or intermittent weather charge efficiency will be very low and a full charge may not be achieved.
+A lead-acid charge cycle (bulk-absorption stages) can take 2 to 4 hours, depending on the DOD.
+This means during bad or intermittent weather the charge efficiency can be very low and a full charge may not be achieved.
 In contrast Lithium batteries can charge very quickly (1 - 2 hours) and can efficiency absorb energy at much higher rates.